zluvsand/startbootstrap-clean-blog/README.md

     <img src="https://img.shields.io/badge/READ ON MEDIUM-12100E?logo=medium&color=000&logoColor=white" />
 </a>

-We can create beautiful websites in minutes for free by leveraging prebuilt Start Bootstrap themes and hosting it for free with GitHub Pages.
+We can create beautiful websites in minutes by leveraging prebuilt Start Bootstrap themes and hosting it for free with GitHub Pages.

 ## 📜 0.
 Contents
 [1.
 Example commands](#example-commands)<br>